Nuitka/Nuitka-website/pages/roadmap.rst

    supported in binary operations and in-place operations, esp. for ``int``, ``float`` and ``long`` values.

+-  Make module variable traces available to functions.
+This will be needed to optimize import of ``sys`` on module level and then attribute access on function level at compile time.

 -  Implement the ``partial`` built-in and make it work with compiled functions.
 It could prepare calls much better, such that they do not come through keyword arguments unnecessarily.

+-  Take advantage of ``list.append`` representing nodes that these are in fact compile time constants and generate more efficient code for them, which some of the C implementations could use, examples would be ``str.upper`` where we only call that cached attribute value.

+-  Complete ``str`` built-in methods for enhanced results, esp. for compile time optimization.

+-  Add support for ``list`` methods, things like ``append`` really should be optimized as well in the mostly existing operation nodes.

 ####################
  macOS enhancements